deltafi/deltafi/deltafi-docs/public/docs/operating/CLI.md

-  list-policies          list delete policies load-plans             load the flow plans and variables for the given plugin load-policies          load delete policies from a JSON file load-rules             load ingress flow assignment rules from a JSON file minio-cli              launch the minio CLI mongo-cli              launch the mongo CLI mongo-eval             eval a command in mongo
+  list-policies          list delete policies load-plans             load the flow plans and variables for the given plugin load-policies          load delete policies from a JSON file minio-cli              launch the minio CLI mongo-cli              launch the mongo CLI mongo-eval             eval a command in mongo